Javier-13/lab-string-operations/README.md

 In this lab, we will learn how to manipulate strings.
 We will combine strings, split them apart, and use regular expressions to filter strings.

 ## Getting Started

-Open the `main.ipynb` file in the `your-code` directory.
-Follow the instructions and add your code and explanations as necessary.
+asdasdtions and add your code and explanations as necessary.
 By the end of this lab, you will have learned about string manipulation and regular expressions.

 ## Deliverables